Work takes up a major part of our daily lives. Find helpful resources to improve your experience at work.

 Learning resources for employees

-Visit the education and professional development page on Pulse for online and in-person education and professional development opportunities for employees(please note that you must be logged onto the Fraser Health network to access Pulse pages).
+Visit the Leadership Development and Professional Development pages on Pulse for online and in-person education and professional development opportunities for employees(please note that you must be logged onto the Fraser Health network to access Pulse pages).

 LearningHub is Fraser Health’s course registration system.
 Use the portal to search for courses and register for an online or classroom course.